zkchambers/Evidence/Dashboard.md

         </section>
       </div>
 ```
-I created a table that displays three project preferences selected by the user.
-These preferences are listed in the second column of the table.
+I created a table that displays three project preferences selected by the user which it takes the preferences from the backend and displays these preferences that are listed in the second column of the table.
 ```
       <!-- Upskilling Progress Tracker -->
       <div class="col-md-6">